StackExchange/stack-blog/_posts/2016-04-26-Plurastic-meetings.md

  - culture
 ---

 Running a good meeting is the [FizzBuzz](https://en.wikipedia.org/wiki/Fizz_buzz) of management – for a manager, it should be nearly effortless.
-People should leave your meetings gratified that it was time well spent.
+People should leave our meetings gratified that it was time well spent.

 In the context of [servant leadership](http://avc.com/2012/02/the-management-team-guest-post-from-joel-spolsky/), it’s our job as managers to ensure that meetings meet this high bar.

 ###Optimize for presence
 Meetings are synchronous communication.
-In programming parlance, are blocking, which is to say they prevent other working from being done.
+In programming parlance, they are *blocking*, which is to say they prevent other work from being done.

 Meetings should be reserved for interactive communication that *requires* presence.
-This is especially true at Stack because our engineering team is majority remote and distribtued across time zones.
+This is especially true at Stack because our engineering team is majority remote and distributed across time zones.

 Reciting status while others listen is not good use of presence.
-A list of facts can be read just as easily as they can be spoken.
+A list of facts can be read just as easily as it can be heard.
 Can we do better?

 ###Question-driven
 My team updates a status document ahead of time, organized by team member.
 We block out 5 minutes of silent reading at the beginning of the meeting.